 In 1958, the Government of India invited Charles and Ray Eames to make recommendations for a training programme that laid the foundation to aid and support small industries.
 Their recommendations resulted in the ‘India Design Report’, based on which in 1960, the Government set up National Institute of Design (NID) at Delhi later moved to Ahmedabad.
 The institute started with programmes in Industrial Design and Visual Communication that was followed by setting up of the Industrial Design Center under the guidance of the Indian Institute of Technology (IIT), Bombay in 1969.
 Both these institutions carried the mantle of design in India.

-The Indian design education system offers varied programmes, including certificate, diploma, undergraduate and postgraduate programmes in diverse design disciplines.
+The Indian design education system offers varied programmes, including certificate, diploma, undergraduate diploma and postgraduate diploma programmes in diverse design disciplines.
 After starting with the core design disciplines, many design institutions have started to offer distinct and specialized design programmes, like “Applied Arts” within graphic design.
 Applied Arts is a four-year programme post 12 years of the school education which is mandatory to have approval from All India Council for Technical Education.

 Madras School of Art